gingerbeardman/iStockLargeComp.safariextension/README.md

 ## How it works

-This extension replaces the download comp link with one that triggers the largest zoom and prompts you with a download.
+This extension replaces the standard "Download a Comp" link with a better one that triggers the largest zoom and prompts you with a download.

 ## Download